Free Income Tax Services

 Locations Basic Information What You Need to Bring EITC Calculator

 You Earned It.
 Food Bank Will Help You Claim It.

-New Yorkers who earn $53,000 or less are eligible for Food Bank's Free Income Tax Services.
+New Yorkers who earn $54,000 or less (with dependents) or $30,000 or less (without dependents) are eligible for Food Bank's Free Income Tax Services.

 In 2015, Food Bank For New York City helped get hard-working New Yorkers

 more than $140 million they were owed in tax refunds and credits.
 Free tax preparation is also offered to self-employed taxi drivers and childcare providers.